playcanvas/developer.playcanvas.com/content/user-manual/assets/importing.md

 ---
 title: Uploading and Importing
 template: page.tmpl.html
+position: 1
 ---

 ## Creating New Assets

 To upload an asset to PlayCanvas, follow these steps:

 * Navigate to the home page of the project to which the asset will be added.
 * Select the 'Assets' tab and the project's asset list will be displayed.
 * Select the 'New Asset' link to navigate to the upload form.
 * Select 'Choose File...' and browse to the asset file.
 Alternatively, you can drag and drop an asset from your local filesystem onto the upload control.